 Break the ice with the Stockholm Winter Boat Tour

-Cosy up inside with a warm glass of glögg, or grab a fur rug and brave the outside deck on the Stockholm Winter Boat Tour.
-Admire the city views as you head out to the Fjarderholmarna islands, though the boat might even have to break through the ice on its way.
-If you’ve got a Stockholm Pass you can jump aboard for free.
+Cosy up inside with a warm glass of glögg, or grab a fur rug and brave the outside deck on the Stockholm Winter Kayaking Tour.
+Admire the city views as you paddle through the stunning landscapes of Vaxholm, and your boat might even have to break through the ice on its way.

 Mingle with royalty at Drottningholm Palace